I originally posted this eight years ago, but it bears repeating again.

 But even here it's worth a moment's reflection on the War where Europe committed suicide, when a whole generation was butchered and damned.
 And how they nearly took us with her, then and 20 years later.
 It's rarely the politicians who caused the problem who bleed.

-Thanks to all who served, including Grandpa, Dad, Uncle Dick, nephew Daniel, The Queen Of The World's son, our Son-In-Law (currently deployed), and last but by no means least our very own ASM826.
+Thanks to all who served, including Grandpa, Dad, Uncle Dick, nephew Daniel, The Queen Of The World's son, our Son-In-Law (now back from deployment), and last but by no means least our very own ASM826.
 The citizens - of whom you were once part and to which you returned - are grateful indeed that this nation does not fear its own Armed Forces.